andresamarilis/sonic-run-game/README.md

 # sonic-run-game
-simple sonic the hedgehog game.
-Avoid the motobug by jumping (mouse click) over the motobug.  created using html, css, javascript.
+simple Sonic the hedgehog game.
+Avoid the motobug by jumping (mouse click) over the motobug.

-created with the help of https://www.youtube.com/watch?v=bG2BmmYr9NQ.
+created by me with the help of https://www.youtube.com/watch?v=bG2BmmYr9NQ. created using html, css, javascript.
+I learnt more about css animations while working on this project.

 ![my screenshot](screenshot.png)